You're probably making two bad decisions when it comes to your propane regulator.

 If you aren't going too far, maybe 3-4 hours, your propane refrigerator should keep your goods at a decent temperature, and you can turn off your propane tanks to travel.

-If you have a residential fridge and a whole-house inverter, no problem.
-Turn off your propane to travel without worry.
+Additionally, if you have a residential fridge and a whole-house inverter, no problem.
+You can turn off your propane to travel without worry.

-My fridge runs from propane or off 120 volt electricity only.
-No inverter.
+My absorption fridge runs from propane or 120 volt electricity only.
+(I don't have a house inverter.)
 If yours runs that way, it's ok to turn them off for a little while.